calang/getcleandataProject/CodeBook.md

 License
 ----
-Use of this data set in publications must be acknowledged by referencing the following publication [1]
+Use of the original data set in publications must be acknowledged by referencing the following publication [1]

 This data set is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.